rawfunkmaharishi/rawfunkmaharishi.github.io/gigs/_posts/HOW_TO_BOOK_THE_BAND.md

 * There should be a link to your event
 * If that looks OK, push your branch and submit a PR onto our master

+And then I guess we negotiate in the PR discussion and merge when everybody's happy

 Seriously, if anybody does this, you have a _very very good chance_ of us playing your show